-‘DWTS’ Pro Emma Slater’s Nude Photos Leak Ahead Of Big ‘Beauty And the Beast’ Performance
+‘DWTS’ Pro Emma Slater’s Nude Photos Leak Ahead Of Big ‘Beauty And The Beast’ Performance

 Other celebrities who have had stolen photos leaked recently include Miley Cyrus, Kate Hudson, Audrina Patridge, Whitney Port, Dianna Agron, Lily Rabe, Amanda Seyfried, AJ Michalka, Analeigh Tipton, Rose McGowan, Suki Waterhouse, Dylan Penn, and Rosario Dawson.

 One of the female celebrities competing on Season 24 of Dancing with the Stars has also had her nude photos stolen, but the incident happened years ago.
-As US Weekly reports, Glee actress Heather Morris tried to put a positive spin on having her nude photos leaked in 2012.
+As Us Weekly reports, Glee actress Heather Morris tried to put a positive spin on having her nude photos leaked in 2012.

 “When Heather realized the pics were out there, she wasn’t thrilled,” a source close to Morris said.
 “But honestly, she was like, ‘Well, it could be worse!
 At least I look good?'”